sethsec/celerystalk/README.md

 # celerystalk

 celerystalk automates your network scanning/enumeration process with asynchronous jobs (aka *tasks*).
-* Scan each service the same way so you don't have to keep track of what you ran where.
+* **Consistency** - Scan each service the same way so you don't have to keep track of what you ran where.
-* The IPs in the nmap/nessus scan define the scope, but if you give it domains with the -d flag celerystalk will check to see if any subdomains are in scope.
-If they are in scope, celerystalk will ron all http/https tools against the subdomains/virtualhosts.
-* Designed for scanning multiple hosts (but works well for scanning one host at a time)
+* **Scalability** - Designed for scanning multiple hosts (but works well for scanning one host at a time)
-* celerystalk uses [Celery](http://www.celeryproject.org/) as the task queue and celery uses Redis as the broker.
+* **VirtualHosts** - Supports subdomain recon and virtualhost scanning using the -d flag
+* **Workspaces** - Supports multiple workspaces, kind of like how Metasploit does it
+* **Job Control** - Supports canceling, pausing, and resuming of tasks, similar to how Burp Scanner does it
+* **Easy to use** - Uses a command based interface inspired by CracMapExec
+* **Measure twice, cut once** - Suppports a simulation mode which shows you which commands will run
+* **Uses Celery** - celerystalk uses [Celery](http://www.celeryproject.org/) to execute your commands asynchronously
+* **Uses Redis** - Celery submits tasks to, and pulls tasks from, a local instance of Redis (binds to localhost)

 ### Install/Setup
 Kali:

 ```